 Why Most People Suck At Outreach

-When faced with such a challenge, many of us resort to personalization by way of “referencing.”
+When faced with the challenge of email personalization at scale, many of us resort to referencing.

 “I loved your recent blog post on how the solar eclipse was actually a hoax perpetrated by big pharma to sell more vitamin D. I thought you might be interested in some of the work we are doing in file sharing technology.
 After all, we consider high powered file sharing the vitamin for offices deficient in streamlined communications.
 Get it?”